Computational relative entropy: Conclusions and outlook

 Perhaps most strikingly, our framework reveals fundamental separations between bounded and unbounded observers.
 Under standard cryptographic assumptions, we have shown that states can have infinite unbounded relative entropy while having zero computational relative entropy.
 Similarly, states can be incompressible to computationally bounded observers despite having negligible unbounded entropy.
 These separations underscore that computational constraints fundamentally alter the landscape of quantum information theory.

 This work establishes a novel approach to computational quantum information theory that recovers the look and feel of asymptotic information theory while still ensuring that computational restrictions are taken into account.
-It opens up numerous directions of research into the nature of the computational relative entropy and the possible quantities that can be derived from it.
+It opens up numerous directions of research in information theory and physics alike, given that any theoretical treatment resting on information-theoretic quantities fundamentally disregards the computationally bounded nature of experimenters.

+\paragraph*{Computational thermodynamics.} Classical and quantum thermodynamics are probably the physical theories most intimately tied to information theory~\cite{landi2021irreversible,munson2025complexity-constrained}.
+We expect many insights to arise from the study of thermodynamics with quantities derived in this work and novel ones based on the same blueprint.

+\paragraph*{Channel coding and communication.} Developing computational versions of channel capacities and communication protocols is a natural next step.
+How do computational constraints affect quantum communication limits and capacity analogues?

 \paragraph*{Other derived quantities.} Beyond computational entropy, many other important quantities like mutual information and conditional entropy await study, with similar operational interpretations expected.